 A lease between the SDSTA and DOE for land (above ground) and space (underground) for the LBNF was signed on March 29, 2016.
 The term of the lease goes through April 30, 2036, but shall remain in force thereafter from year to year without further notice but shall in no event extend beyond a total of 65 years.
 Additional amendments to this lease executed in June 2017 and May 2018 (Amendment #1 and Amendment #2) added additional space in the Ross Dry Facility in support of the Long Baseline Neutrino Facility.
-An easement was signed with Homestake Mining Company for the construction and maintenance of conveyor facilities for the transportation of excavated rock to the Open Cut (open mine pit) owned by Homestake.
+An easement was signed with Homestake Mining Company for the construction and maintenance of the Rock Conveyor System for the transportation of excavated rock to the Open Cut (open mine pit) owned by Homestake.
 The LBNF will include a large experimental facility underground at the 4850'L. Waste rock excavated from that level will be deposited into the Open Cut.
 An additional easement was negotiated with the City of Lead across their property to construct, maintain, and operate this overhead conveyance system.
-The conveyance system has been constructed and waste rock is being transported into the Open Cut starting June 2021.